Ordina-JTech/Ordina-JTech.github.io/_posts/2017-10-16-javaone-but-first-coffee.md

 After three blocks I became aware that apparently I had walked into the wrong direction.
 So I thought, better continue for a block or so.
 And indeed, I saw a Subway at the corner.
 I rather had visited a local venue instead of a worldwide franchise chain, but this had to do.
-So inside I went, and saw above the counter that one cup of coffee costed two something.
+So inside I went, and saw above the counter that one cup of coffee costed two dollar something.
-Nice, because at Starbucks it would cost three something.
+Nice, because at Starbucks it would cost three dollar something.

 Beside the counter a homeless lady addressed me, and asked me weather I could spare a dollar.
 So I replied: